compphil2mmae/compphil2mmae.github.io/content/event/260708_G_ResearchSeminar_Zinke/index.en.md

 In the research seminar, CompPhil³MMAE members and external speakers present their research work in philosophy and related disciplines (usually in a *pre-read* format) for discussion.

-This weeks talk discusses the contribution on "A Formal Model of Doxastic Suspension" provided by Alexandra Zienke (Frankfurt).
+This weeks talk discusses the contribution on "A Formal Model of Doxastic Suspension" provided by Alexandra Zinke (Frankfurt).

 The CompPhil²MMAE research seminar is organised by {{% mention "christian.seidel" %}} and {{% mention "gregor.betz" %}}.